Tank locomotive: Garratt locomotive

-Crane tank
+Crane tank locomotive

 A crane tank (CT) is a steam tank locomotive fitted with a crane for working in railway workshops or other industrial environments.
 The crane may be fitted at the front, centre or rear.

-Streamlined tank locomotives
+Streamlined tank locomotive

 During the 1930s there was a trend for express passenger locomotives to be streamlined by enclosed bodyshells.
 Express locomotives were nearly all tender locomotives, but a few fast tank engines were also streamlined, for use on high-speed, but shorter, services where turn-around time was important and the tank engine's independence from turntables was useful.
 Examples included the German Class 61 and the Hungarian Class 242.

 Contractor's locomotive

 The contractor's locomotive was a small tank locomotive specially adapted for use by civil engineering contractor firms engaged in the building of railways.
 The locomotives would be used for hauling men, equipment and building materials over temporary railway networks built at the worksite that were frequently re-laid or taken up and moved elsewhere as building work progressed.
 Contractor's locomotives were usually saddle or well tank types (see above) but required several adaptations to make them suitable for their task.
 They were built to be as light as possible so they could run over the lightly built temporary rails and had deeply flanged wheels so they did not de-rail on the tracks which were often very uneven.

 At the same time, they had to be very powerful with good traction as they would often have to haul trains of wagons up very steep gradients, such as the sides of railway embankments or spoil heaps.
 Many were designed so that large iron ballast blocks could be fitted to the frames when extra weight and traction was required, then removed when it was not.
 Most had sanding gear fitted to all wheels for maximum traction.
 Some method of keeping mud and dust from clogging the wheels and brake shoes was also required – this either took the form of scraper bars fitted to the leading edge of the wheels or wheel washer jets supplied from the water tank.
 To handle long trains of loose-coupled (and often un-sprung) wagons, contractor's locomotives usually had very effective steam-powered brakes.
 Most lacked a full cab, often only having a front 'spectacle plate'.
 If a cab was provided it was usually removable along with the chimney, and sometimes the dome, so that the locomotive could be loaded onto a flatbed wagon for transport to new locations by rail whilst remaining within the loading gauge.